What Are the Benefits of Spaying or Neutering Your Pet?

 Are There Dangers or Health Risks Associated with Not Spaying or Neutering Your Pet?

-There are a few health-related reasons to spay or neuter your cats and dogs.
+There are a few health-related reasons to get these procedures done on your pets.
 Female pets may live longer and avoid problems with uterine infections and breast tumors simply because they are not repeatedly having new litters.
 Male pets avoid risks associated with testicular cancer and prostate issues.

-What to Expect During the Spay or Neuter Procedure
+What to Expect During the Spay and Neuter Procedures

 Overall, having your pet spayed or neutered is a responsible decision for many pet owners to make.
 If you would like to know more about spay and neuter procedures, reach out to us at Tall Grass Animal Hospital.